-She had me at leather jacket and boots, but add gun and bike, and well, we are now in Jessica Jones territory.
+She had me at leather jacket and boots, but add gun and bike, and well, we are now in Jessica Jones / Joan Jett / every badass lady I have every swooned over territory.
 Bye.

 Oh, and right now Waverly is hanging from the Earp family ranch entrance.
 In true western fashion, by the neck of course.

 In this scene we finally know what the birthday thing was about.
 When the Earp heir turns 27, the revenants killed by the last one rise again.
 27 is a rough age.
-I can also tell you that from experience, though my demons were not literal.
+I can also tell you that from experience, though my demons were only the metaphorical kind, luckily.

 The creeps demand the gun.
 Wynonna appears to offer it (and the bike).
 Mega-action scene ahoy!